superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 Install manually:
 1. Upload `super-web-share.zip` zip file to the `/wp-content/plugins/` directory
 2. Go to WordPress admin > Plugins
-2. Activate Super Web Share plugin from the Plugins list
+2. Activate the Super Web Share plugin from the Plugins list

 == Customize Super Web Share ==
-You can easily customize the color, position, and pages you would like to show the button before and after the page or post content and the floating share button and the fallback color via our plugin.
-To customize go to Super Web Share from the admin dashboard.
+You can easily customize the color, position, and pages on which you would like to show the button before and after the page or post content, the floating share button, and the fallback color via our plugin.
+To customize, go to Super Web Share from the WordPress admin dashboard.

 == Frequently Asked Questions ==

-= Which all browsers do the Super Web Share plugin works? =
+= Which browsers do the Super Web Share plugin work? =

-The Web Share plugin works on browsers like Chrome for Android, iOS Safari (from version 12.2), Samsung Internet for Android (version 9.2+), Edge for Android, Brave for Android, Opera for Android, Google Chrome 89 or later on Chrome OS and Windows and Safari 12 or later on macOS and iOS.
-Else our fallback prompt to output the share icons.
+The Web Share plugin works on browsers like Chrome for Android, iOS Safari (from version 12.2), Samsung Internet for Android (version 9.2+), Edge for Android, Brave for Android, Opera for Android, Google Chrome 89 or later on Chrome OS and Windows, and Safari 12 or later on macOS and iOS.
+Otherwise, our fallback prompt will output the share icons, from which you can select the social platforms from our Fallback settings page.

-= Will the floating share button and Inline content button on page and post will show upon non-supported browsers? =
+= Will the floating share button and Inline content button on the page and post appear on non-supported browsers? =

-No, the floating share button and Inline content share button on pages and posts will be hidden automatically if the browser won't support Web Share API.
-If you have enabled the fallback within our settings, we show the fallback prompt with social share icons and copy link option.
+By default, yes!
+If the browser doesn't support Web Share API, we show the floating share button and inline content share button on pages and posts.
+If you have disabled the fallback within our settings, we won't show the fallback prompt with social share icons and a copy link option.

 = Do you support WooCommerce product pages? =

-The Web Share plugin works on browsers like Chrome for Android, iOS Safari (from version 12.2), Samsung Internet for Android (version 9.2+), Edge for Android, Brave for Android, Opera for Android, Google Chrome 89 or later on Chrome OS and Windows and Safari 12 or later on macOS and iOS.
-Else our fallback prompt to output the share icons.
+Yes, we do support WooCommerce Product pages.
+You can select 'Product' within the Floating and Inline settings page, and then the social share button will appear for your WooCommerce product pages.
+You can also disable or enable the share button by editing the single product pages based on your interest.
+The one-click social share button for your WooCommerce is ready!

 = How do I report bugs and new feature suggestions? =